Auto Accident FAQ

 There are many other reasons.
 But even when the cause seems similar, it's important to remember that every single accident is unique.
 That's why it's critical that you talk to an experienced Rockville auto accident attorney about your crash as soon as possible.

 Yes.
-Certain types of injuries - such as whiplash and brain injury - might not show any symptoms immediately after your car accident.
+Certain types of injuries – such as whiplash or a brain injury – might not show any symptoms immediately after your car accident.
 You should be examined by a medical professional as soon as possible to document your condition and make sure you are okay.
 If you decide to pursue a personal injury claim later, you will need this documentation to prove that your injuries were directly related to the car accident.

-Ultimately, the person responsible for your accident (or more precisely, their insurance coverage) is responsible for paying your medical bills, but they will not be paying you or your loved ones anything until your treatment is completed and the full extent of your bills and losses are known.
+Ultimately, the person responsible for your accident (or more precisely, their insurance company) is responsible for paying your medical bills, but they will not be paying you or your loved ones anything until your treatment is completed and the full extent of your bills and losses are known.
 This does not help you when you need treatment right away.
 If you have personal injury protection (PIP) or medical payments coverage (MedPay) on your car insurance policy, that may pay for some of your medical expenses, but these sources have low limits.
 If not, you can go through your provided health insurance, although some health insurance companies are reluctant to pay for injuries sustained in an auto or other accident.

 We strongly urge you to take the following steps if you're a victim of a hit-and-run accident: